UMWRG/demos/Power_System/README.md

 Model inputs:
 -------------
-- min_genration
+- Min genration at each producer node.
-- max_genration
+- Max genration at each producer node.
-- fixed power flow
+- Fixed power flow for fixed flow links.

 Model Outputs
 -------------
-- power consumption
+- power generation at power producer node.
-- power generation
+- power consumption at consumer node.
-- power flow
+- power flow from node i to node j.

 Version History
 ---------------